lchmo444/Classification/README.md

 ### lacking part
-This is not undefined with normalization method.
-Verification technique is not undefined.
+This is not undefined with normalization method. verification technique is not undefined.

 ### References